sdecamillis/sdecamillis.github.io/_pages/research.md

 - J.C.
 Poully et al., *Proton irradiation of DNA nucleosides in the gas phase*, [Physical Chemistry Chemical Physics 17, 7172-7180 (2015)](https://dx.doi.org/10.1039/C4CP05303F)

 ### Attosecond charge migration

+Attesecond laser pulses have attracted great interest in chemistry due to their ability to promptly ionise electrons on a time scale preceding any nuclear rearrangement, opening up the investigation of ultrafast electronic processes in simple molecules and solids.

+In large molecules, prompt ionisation processes can lead to the generation of an electronic wavepacket able to oscillate between local acceptor-donor sites of a molecule.
+However, this behaviour had only been predicted in theoretical calculations of photo-dynamics in peptide chains.

+This project was first in the observation of coherent charge oscillations in biomolecules, by combining the cutting-edge laser technology with accurate time-resolved mass spectrometry.
+This pioneering result represented a fundamental step towards the possibility of steering dissociative dynamics and ultimately aiming to the control of the molecular reactivity.

+{% comment %}
 Interacting with the electron density of a molecule on a timescale sufficiently short to preceed any nuclear influence is a fundamental step towards the possibility of steering dissociative processes and ultimately achieving reactivity control.

 This project was first in the generation and observation of coherent charge oscillations in molecules.
 These experiments were enabled by the interaction with the shortest laser pulses currently available.
+{% endcomment %}

 >![Charge migration animation](/assets/research/charge_migration.png)
 >*DESCRIPTION OF THE IMAGE*